dhirsch1138/Shrimpy_BenEater_6502/README.md

 * Got the LCD consistenly initializing on cold start and reset, writing to two lines in both scenarios.
   * Did it by implementing the full initialization by instruction sequence for 4-bit operation
 * Custom characters for the LCD (yay dinosaurs)
-  * *note to all who follow, getting customer character ram to play nice was a pain.
-It seems exceptionally touchy about timing and sequence.
-Be warned*